jmjf/to4ft/README.md

 ## Limitations and compromises

 - Does not format output.
 You've already configured your preferred style for your preferred code formatter (`@biomejs/biome`, `prettier`, something else).
-You need to format the code anyway so it matches your style.
+You'll format the code to match your style.
 Why add the overhead of a formatter and format in a style you're going to reformat anyway?
 Write an npm script to generate and format generated code and lint-fix generated code (next point).

 - Writes a standard set of TypeBox imports to all output files.
 If your linter warns or errors on unused imports, run lint with fix on the output directory to strip unused imports.
 If your linter can't fix simple, safe issues like this, consider getting a linter that can.